rkristelijn/dhtmlx-json-node/README.md

 2. mongodb server up and running
 3. up-to-date javascript, git, bash and mongodb skills

+You could have a look at setting up such an environment on either a [physical raspberry pi](https://www.linkedin.com/pulse/develop-full-stack-javascript-applications-using-only-remi-kristelijn/) or a [virtual raspberry pi](https://www.linkedin.com/pulse/my-perfect-javascript-developer-set-up-remi-kristelijn/).

 In this tutorial I consider: less is more, if we can use defaults, we should do it (default: index.html, index.js etc).
 Only use stuff if and when we need it.
 I try to follow the latest standards, like lambda's, HTML5, WCAG, OWASP, etc. Also I try to teach only once: the right way.
 I think it is better to learn things the right way and later discover; 'hey... there is also a old or wrong way'.

 This tutorial follows my development step by step using git branches.
 Every chapter contains a link to the feature branch.